vallis/synthlisa/README.txt

 with a working installation of Python and of a standards-compliant C/C++ compiler.

 Synthetic LISA relies on the Python package Numerical Python ("Numeric") to manage large arrays.
-Numeric can be downloaded from numeric.scipy.org; Synthetic LISA is known to work with versions >= 23.1.
+Numeric can be downloaded from numeric.scipy.org; the current version of Synthetic LISA is known to work with versions >= 24.2, and it should very probably work with earlier (but still relatively recent) versions.

 In addition, if you want to modify the Synthetic LISA code you will need SWIG to regenerate Python wrappers.
-SWIG can be downloaded from www.swig.org; Synthetic LISA is known to compile with versions >= 1.3.20.
+SWIG can be downloaded from www.swig.org; Synthetic LISA is known to compile with versions >= 1.3.27, and it should very probably work with earlier (but still relatively recent) versions.

 If you need the GNU tools, Python, or Gnuplot, please see